Table of Contents

 Number 2: Take a Walk or Ride a Bike

 In the early days and through those rough toddler years, this might be the only good option.
-It is a quick date, but still allows you precious time with your spouse.
+It is a quick date but still allows you precious time with your spouse.
 You can walk/ride to a particular place relatively close to home.
-Park your bikes, sit, chat face to face, and maybe cuddle for a bit before heading home.
+Park your bikes, sit, chat face-to-face, and maybe cuddle for a bit before heading home.

 Number 3: Hike Together